markmi/acpphint/README.md

 - Update the HoneyComb *-g++_13_O3lto-libc++* materials
   after fixing the makefile.* files involved to have the intended lists of tests.

+- Fix the g++ CA78Cnolse makefile.*'s to actually
+  specify the +nolse .
+The g++ tests will all need to be rerun and the data updated.
+This is likely what explains some of the odd example data curve structure.

+- Remove *.gp files that mixed both HoneyComb vs.
+  WDK23_CA78C*'s and the compilers/libraries used.

 ###### [0.1.33] 2023-May-03         . . .
 2023-???-?? (final)
 Additions